aliens-kern/learngit/readme.txt

-Git is a version version control
+Git is a version version control control
-Git is free software
+Git is free software dist under the GPL